Adrianfoti/IIT/README.md

 <h1>A little bit About me<h1>
 <div id="Personal Infomation">
   <p> I am 20 years of age and I'm an ethusiastic, hard working individual.
 I have a strong Italian background which I take a lot of pride in.
 I currently have obtained a VCE certificate having completed year 12, a certrifcate II in furniture making, A Worksafe Contruction Induction Card (white Card) and an Onsite Forklift license.
 A little fact about me is that I was previously an apprentice Cabinet Maker and am now a Building construction worker looking to better my career both physically and finacially.
 I have an interest in sports such as Soccer, my favourite team being Juventus and the Tenni.
 I love to play video games in my free time such as Star Wars Jedi: Fallen Order and FIFA 20.
 I also love to muck around with hardware in computers and mobile phones to futher my existing passion and knowledge for technology.
-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.<div>

 ### Markdown